JakubOchnik/cuda-mandelbrot/README.md

 y_min			- y range of the coordinate system (default: -1.0) y_max			- y range of the coordinate system (default: 1.0)

-ITERATIONS		- number of loop iterations (more iterations = more details)
+ITERATIONS		- number of loop iterations
+				- (more iterations = more details)

 r_1 ... b_2		- RGB color codes used for RGB variant

-MONOCHROME/RGB	- type of output image
+bool color		- type of the output image (RGB/MONO) bool useGPU     - GPU or CPU program variant bool exportFile - saving image as a .png file

-GPU/CPU			- type of function

-COUNT_TIME		- CPU variant timer
 ```

 ## Performance comparison